Minimalist Time Management

 For example, doing laundry is a necessary task.
 Everyone needs clean clothes.
 An urgent task is doing laundry right now because you don't have any clean underwear.
 When laundry becomes urgent, you may have to sacrifice time you wanted to spend enjoying a leisurely meal or meeting a friend for coffee.
 You're also more likely to do that laundry feeling full of resentment or anxiety.
 When you have to run out to the store because you have no milk, bread, or diapers, you may not only lose time to read that book you've been looking forward to, but you're also going to feel stressed and discouraged.

 Putting out fires, constantly playing catch-up – that sense of urgency makes you feel overburdened and out of control.
-But when you prioritize necessary tasks, you actually use less energy completing them because you're not frantic, and – bonus! – you wind up with more time to do the things you desire.
+But when you prioritize necessary tasks (instead of procrastinating or avoiding them), you actually use less energy completing them because you're not frantic, and – bonus! – you wind up with more time to do the things you desire.

 Most of life's necessary tasks are not one-time events.
 They're cyclic and regular, so we can find a rhythm that lets us accomplish them without burnout and frustration.

-Kendra Adachi, author of The Lazy Genius Way (paid link), likes to ask what she calls the Magic Question: What can I do now to make something easier later?
+Kendra Adachi, author of The Lazy Genius Way,* likes to ask what she calls the Magic Question: What can I do now to make something easier later?

 For example:

 • What can I do now to make paying bills easier?
-You could have a basket or a file specifically for time-sensitive mail and set a phone alarm to remind yourself to go through it every two weeks; you could automate bill pay; you could write the check and stamp the envelope as soon as the bill arrives in the mail.
+You could have a basket or a file specifically for time-sensitive mail and set a phone alarm to remind yourself to go through it every two weeks (or whenever you get paid); you could automate bill pay; you could write the check and stamp the envelope as soon as the bill arrives in the mail.

 • What can I do now to make tomorrow's workday easier?
-You could make a list for tomorrow's work before you leave today, or simply tidy your desk and leave your priority project front and center.
+You could make a list of tomorrow's tasks before you leave today; you could create a simple flowchart of separate steps for a large project; you could tidy your desk and leave your priority project front and center.

 • What can I do now to make vacuuming the floor easier?
-Enlist two minutes' help from your family to put everything on the floor in its proper place.
+Enlist two minutes' help from your family to put everything on the floor in its proper place so it's clear and easy to go over.
+From now on, make it a cleaning rule that nothing belongs on the floor except rugs and furniture.

 • What can I do now to make laundry easier?
-Have separate baskets for jeans and towels, underwear, and outside clothes, and teach everyone to sort as they go.
-Or give everyone their own mesh bag for socks, and wash and return the bag without having to sort, match, or search for missing items.
+Have several hampers and teach everyone to sort as they remove their clothes.
+Or give everyone their own mesh bag for socks, and wash, dry, and return the bag without having to sort, match, or search for missing items.

 The more intentional we become about how we use our time, the more relaxed and satisfied we will be.
-We don't have to be robots, or superheroes, or apathetic, muddled messes.
-We can have freedom based on what matters most to us.
+We don't have to be robots, superheroes, or burned-out, muddled messes.
+We can have freedom by choosing what matters most.

 Comments